MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/PWAs.md

 ## Restore Web Apps
 Installed sites and PWAs that were running prior to an unexpected shutdown will now restore (be restarted) when the system recovers.

-This can occur due to process failure, system restart, power outage etc. Prior to this change, installed sites and PWAs had indeterminant behavior upon system restore.
+This can occur due to process failure, system restart and power outage.
+Prior to this change, installed sites and PWAs had indeterminant behavior upon system restore.

 <!-- links -->